-The Emirates Air Line cable car (to give it its official name) climbed so steeply and quickly out of the ground station it took all four of us by surprise triggering a spontaneous and very noisy, laugh out loud combination of nervousness and excitement!
+The Emirates Air Line cable car (to give it its official name) climbed so steeply and quickly out of the ground station it took all four of us by surprise, triggering a spontaneous and very noisy, laugh out loud combination of nervousness and excitement!

 It was exhilarating as we soared upwards and the people and boats below shrunk down to a toy set.
-With a whole carriage to ourselves, or ‘cabin’ as it’s called, it has to be one of the best value London attractions at £3.50 one way, leaving out the free national museums and the Sky Garden on Fenchurch Street, of course.
+We had a whole carriage to ourselves, or ‘cabin’ as it’s called.
+Apart from the free national museums and the Sky Garden on Fenchurch Street, this was already money well spent.

 ‘Taking off’ from near the Millennium Dome, the ‘flight’ in the Emirates Air Line cable car took just under 10 minutes, climbing to 90m above the river with 360 degree views of this part of the city of London.

-We were looking down on the Millennium Dome, or O2 Arena as it’s currently called and a bunch of other famous sights.
-The skyscrapers of Canary Wharf, the ExCel London building, the Thames Barrier, the Royal Victoria Docks and planes climbing out of London City Airport.
+We were looking down on the Millennium Dome, or O2 Greenwich as it’s currently called and a bunch of other famous sights.
+The Canary Wharf skyscrapers, the ExCel London building, the Thames Barrier, the Royal Victoria Docks and planes climbing out of London City Airport.
 The River Thames map on our ticket brochure helped us pick out the city’s cool buildings and famous London landmarks.

 Things To Do In London Over The Holidays

 It was the last day of summer holidays in UK.
-Looking for things to do in London on a day out with our nieces, Inka and Elizabeth, we went online and bought a family day ticket for £50 that included the all day hop on, hop off river ferry, a return ‘flight’ on the Emirates Air Line and access to their airport exhibit.
+Looking for things to do in London with children on a day out with our nieces, Inka and Elizabeth, we went online and bought a family day ticket for £50.
+This included the all-day hop on, hop off river ferry, a return ‘flight’ on the Emirates Air Line and access to their airport exhibit.

-It was brilliant!
-The boat ride up the Thames on a MBNA Thames Clipper (despite the grey weather) was fantastic, a river tour of the amazing skyline including the London Eye.
+The family ticket was brilliant!
+The boat ride up the Thames on a MBNA Thames Clipper (despite the unfortunately grey, City of London weather) was fantastic, a river tour of the amazing skyline including the London Eye.

-After a stop at Greenwich to have some lunch and take a quick look at the Cutty Sark, another of the superb London attractions, we caught the boat again to the North Greenwich Pier.
-Alighting near the Millennium Dome (O2) we had a two-minute walk to the Emirates Greenwich Peninsula, aka the cable car ground station.
+After a stop at Greenwich to have some lunch and take a quick look at the Cutty Sark, another of the superb Greenwich Peninsula tourist attractions, we caught the boat again to the North Greenwich Pier.
+Alighting near the Millennium Dome we had a two-minute walk to the Emirates Greenwich Peninsula, aka the cable car ground station.